susimsek/spring-sso-samples/README.md

 mvn checkstyle:check
 ```

+## Deployment

-## Docker
+### Docker Deployment

-The sample applications can also be fully dockerized.
+The application can also be fully dockerized.
 To achieve this, first build a Docker image of your app:

 ```sh
 mvn verify jib:dockerBuild
 ```

-## Docker Compose

 To deploy the application using Docker Compose for a production environment, follow these steps: